adamggg/json-examples/java/jackson/README.md

 Create the file `user.json` with the contents of the original example if you wish to use `new File("user.json")` rather than the url.

 WARNING: There are a few bugs in `JSONGen`.
-In particular `boolean` getters are generated as `getFoo` rather than `isFoo` (as per Java Bean spec).
+In particular `boolean` getters are generated as `getFoo` rather than `isFoo` (as per [Java Bean](http://en.wikipedia.org/wiki/JavaBeans#JavaBean_Example).
 I've contacted the author and hope to hear back about the update soon.
 Also, if you're transmitting binary data over JSON (probably a bad idea), you'll need to manually edit the type to be `byte[]`.

 Compile and Run
 ---